More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Analysis: Entropy Threshold, Accuracy, and Token Count

-For a solution trace with \(L\) tokens, let a branch occur at token index \(d\) \((1 \le d \le L)\).
+\paragraph{Definition and Relative Branch Depth} For a solution trace with \(L\) tokens, let a branch occur at token index \(d\) \((1 \le d \le L)\).
 We define the relative depth as $r = \frac{d}{L}$.
 Aggregating \(r\) across traces into a heat map (Figure~\ref{fig:heatmap_max}) provides a normalized view of where branching tends to concentrate along the trajectory.
 This metric serves as the foundation for our subsequent analyses on branch timing and behavior.